Walid-Ahmed/imageclassifierSuite/README.md

 <h2 id="TestBinaryModels">V-Test  Models</h2>

-You can test the binary classifier mode lwith one neuron at last layer  using the script in **test_network_binary.py**.
+You can test the binary classifier mode lwith one neuron at last layer  using the script in **test_network_binary.py**. for multiclass classifier , you can use the script **test_network_multiClassifier.py**

 The results will be displayed as an image with the predicted label typed on it.
 It will also be   saved with the name as file precceded with "prediction_"  in "Results" folder

 ```
 python test_network_binary.py --model Results/r2_santa/Santa_Classifier.h5  --image TestImages/test_images_Santa_and_noSanta/santa_01.png  --width  28 --height  28 --labelPKL Results/r2_santa/Santa_labels.pkl